Rick Flag: Rick Flag Sr.

 Richard Montgomery Flag led a division in World War II called the Suicide Squad.
 In his first mission, Flag was the only survivor.
 After that, his team had increasing success and decreasing casualties.
 After the war, he married Sharon Race.
-In 1951, with the disappearance of the Justice Society of America and other super-heroes, President Harry S. Truman again called on Flag when he created Task Force X.
+In 1951, with the disappearance of the Justice Society of America and other superheroes, President Harry S. Truman again called on Flag when he created Task Force X.

 Task Force X would have two units: the military unit "Argent" (led by "Control"), and the civilian unit "Suicide Squad" which would deal with civilian matters — masked villains and the like.
 Commander Jeb Stuart would lead the military side to deal with national and international crises.
 Though Argent's recorded activity ceased after 1960, Stuart's Suicide Squad continued on.
 Eventually, Flag sacrificed himself in stopping the former Blackhawks' nemesis, the War Wheel.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-He is depicted as the father of Richard Rogers Flag and the grandfather of Rick Flag Jr.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+In this continuity, Flag is depicted as the father of Richard Rogers Flag and the grandfather of Rick Flag Jr.